crweaver225/Portfolio-CW/content/posts/engineering/SOLID/index.md

 ```

 Now Research no longer has any knowledge of the Relationship class and will continue to work even if changes are made to the Relationship class.

+### Conclusion

+Like most design patterns, SOLID is a tool to write better code.
+An engineers goal should never be to write code that is SOLID, but to use SOLID to help write code.
+Engineers must be flexible to all the factors that make up the software they are working on.
+Sometimes, using SOLID in your source code is a bad idea.
+Software is a means to an end, not the end itself.
+The same applies to SOLID.